This Day in History: May 20

 On this day, May 20 …

-2015: David Letterman hosts his last "Late Show," ending a 22 year, 6028 episode run.
+2015: David Letterman hosts his last "Late Show," ending a 22-year, 6028 episode run.

 Also on this day: